USA and the UK

-U.S citizens are able to bring more distant relatives to the U.S. in comparison to Green Card holder permanent residents.
+U.S citizens are able to bring more distant relatives to the U.S. compared to Green Card holder permanent residents.
 Also, family members of U.S. citizens are usually able to immigrate faster to the U.S. than family members of Green Card holders.

-There are two main routes towards a Family Based Green Card which are immediate relative and preference relative.
-Within each of these categories are a number of different visas which are specific to the relation of the applicant to their sponsor in America.
+The two main routes towards obtaining a Family Based Green Card are via immediate relative and preference relative.
+Within each of these categories, there are a number of different visas specific to the relation of the applicant with that of their sponsor in America.

-At the beginning of the Family Based Green Card application process, the visa petition for a is completed by the sponsor rather than the relative of the U.S. citizen/permanent resident.
+Also, unlike other petitions this Green card application is initially completed by the U.S. sponsor rather than the relative of the U.S. citizen/permanent resident.